Persistent environment variables for AIX

 Remove persistent variables

-Once your API key and client certificate password is securely stored in the properties file, ensure that your API key and client authentication certificate password is removed from persistent variables.
+When your API key and client certificate password are securely stored in the properties file, remove them from persistent variables.
+This action helps prevent unauthorized access and keeps your credentials secure.

 Launch the Terminal application.